-Clemson Fans, along with many others, absolutely love staying at Anderson / Lake Hartwell KOA for a variety of reasons.
+Clemson Fans, along with many other team fans, absolutely love staying at Anderson / Lake Hartwell KOA for a variety of reasons.
 With a great location, guests at the campground can easily get to sporting events, or for the floral enthusiasts, the South Carolina Botanical Gardens that are also a part of Clemson University.
 Other sights in the area include historic covered bridges, Split Creek Farm, Pendleton Historic District, and Stumphouse Tunnel.
 End your day relaxing by the campground pool or unwind tossing horseshoes.
-Kids can run out the last of their energy in the KOA Fun Area, while the whole family might enjoy a round of mini golf.
+Kids can run out the last of their energy in the KOA Fun Area, while the whole family might enjoy a round of mini-golf.
 Other amenities include full hookups for RV sites, along with 30- and 50-amp electric, Wi-Fi, and cable TV.
 Max length for campers or RV rigs is 65-feet.
 Propane and firewood are available for purchase.

 Seasonal activities in Sadlers Creek State Park

-Swimming and boating
+Swimming and Picnicking

 Visitors can enjoy swimming in the refreshingly cool waters of Lake Hartwell.
 The park does not have a designated swimming area, which means you can choose your own private spot and avoid feeling crowded.
 No lifeguards are on duty at the park, so visitors are responsible for their children when they swim.
 It is recommended that you wear a life vest when you swim.